Surviving America in the Twenty-First Century

 Jessica Bruder is a narrative journalist who writes about social issues and subcultures.

 For her bestselling book Nomadland she spent months living in a camper van, documenting itinerant Americans who gave up traditional housing and hit the road full time, enabling them to travel from job to job and carve out a place for themselves in a precarious economy.
 The project spanned three years and more than 15,000 miles of driving — from coast to coast and from Mexico to the Canadian border.
 Named a New York Times Notable Book and Editors’ Choice, "Nomadland" won the 2017 Discover Award and was a finalist for the J. Anthony Lukas Prize and the Helen Bernstein Book Award.
-It’s also the basis for a Golden Globe-winning film of the same name starring Frances McDormand.
+It’s also the basis for an Oscar-winning film of the same name starring Frances McDormand.

 Bruder is also the author of Burning Book and the co-author, with Columbia Journalism Professor Dale Maharidge, of the book Snowden’s Box: Trust in the Age of Surveillance.